 - And stolen items or money from a resident’s room.

 - Sexual Abuse

 Sexual abuse of the elderly is deplorable, but it happens far too often at nursing homes.
 Common perpetrators are staff members who help residents with personal hygiene.
 Stories abound of staff coercing, tricking, manipulating or forcing residents into sexual contact.

 Sexual abuse does not necessarily need to involve physical interaction.
 Sometimes all it takes is sexual intimidation, such as forcing a patient to strip in public, to constitute abuse.

 If you believe that your family member was a victim of nursing home abuse or neglect, it is critical that you take immediate action.
-A Phoenix injury attorney from The Rudolph & Hammond Law Firm will help you put a stop to the mistreatment and pursue justice against the at-fault staff member or facility.
+A Scottsdale injury attorney from The Rudolph & Hammond Law Firm will help you put a stop to the mistreatment and pursue justice against the at-fault staff member or facility.
 Call 480-951-9700 today to schedule a free consultation.